NCCIH Funding Strategy Fiscal Year 2022

-In general, grants will be funded in priority score or percentile order.
+In general, grants will be funded in rank order, based on either priority/impact score or percentile (if available), and for groups of similar types of applications.
 Additional considerations will include program relevance and need, the National Center for Complementary and Integrative Health’s (NCCIH) strategic priorities, duplication of ongoing research, availability of funds, and recommendations by the National Advisory Council for Complementary and Integrative Health (NACCIH).
-NCCIH will give additional consideration to applications from first-time R01 investigators (“new” and “early stage” investigators as defined by the National Institutes of Health [NIH]).
+NCCIH will give additional consideration to applications from first-time R01 investigators (“new” and “early stage” investigators, as defined by the National Institutes of Health [NIH]).

-Future Year Commitments of FY 2021 New and Competing Renewal Awards
+Future Year Commitments of Fiscal Year (FY) 2022 New and Competing Renewal Awards

-NCCIH’s funding policy is to award competing research project grants (RPGs) in accordance with the NIH Fiscal Policy for Grant Awards—FY 2021 (NOT-OD-21-058) and in compliance with the Notice of Legislative Mandates in Effect for FY 2021 (NOT-OD-21-056).
+NCCIH’s funding policy is to award competing research project grants (RPGs) in accordance with the NIH Fiscal Policy for Grant Awards—FY 2022 (NOT-OD-22-105) and in compliance with the Notice of Legislative Mandates in Effect for FY 2022 (NOT-OD-22-117).

 Duration of NCCIH’s Grants

 For research project grants (e.g., R01), competing awards are often adjusted to achieve a 4‑year average duration.
 Grants to early stage investigators, program project grants (e.g., P01, P50), and clinical trial grants (regardless of activity code) are usually funded for the full length of their Council-recommended project period.